openstack/cinder-specs/specs/pike/generalized_list_filters.rst

 * We could provide a generalized "filters" (pick a better name) controller that could be called directly and then call the specified resource item with filters.
 This would mean you would do things like:
-  `cinder filters-list --resource volume`  to get a list of valid filter items for a volume (volumes should be the default).
+  `cinder list-filters --resource volume`  to get a list of valid filter items for a volume (volumes should be the default).

-  `cinder filters-list --resource snapshot` for snapshots, etc.
+  `cinder list-filters --resource snapshot` for snapshots, etc.

-  But then have something like a `cinder filtered-list --filter xyz=abc` which would go to a filtered-list controller and then call the resource controller appropriately.
+  But then have something like a `cinder [<resource>-]list --filters xyz=abc` which would go to a resource list controller and then call the resource controller appropriately.

-  This might be a good way to reduce some duplicate code and churn even further but it may require just as much work and code as just having each resource have it's own "--filter" options to the list commands.
+  This might be a good way to reduce some duplicate code and churn even further but it may require just as much work and code as just having each resource have it's own "--filters" options to the list commands.

 Data model impact
 -----------------